soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E0_Ablauf-Zielsetzung_en.md

 - Tables represent individual properties and pieces of information, while the meaning and relationships of the data often remain implicit.
 - To ensure that data remain interpretable and reusable in the long term, their meaning must be made explicit and formally described.

-> **Collection and research data consist of more than individual facts.
-Their meaning and relationships are equally important.
+> Collection and research data consist of more than individual facts.
 >
+> Their meaning and relationships are equally important.
+>
-> Semantic modeling makes these connections explicit, understandable, and reusable.**
+> **Semantic modeling makes these connections explicit, understandable, and reusable.**

 ---

 ## Guiding question

+Our guiding question through this module is..

 > **How can information about an object be transformed into a transparent, interoperable semantic data model that can be implemented in WissKI?**